IDENTIFIERS

 • SITE

-• Parent Material: volcanic ash derived from dacite and/or pumice derived from dacite over residuum weathered from volcanic rock and/or tephra
+• Parent Material: alluvium, including coarse pumiceous volcanic ash and pumiceous tephra, over residuum derived from volcanic rock

 • Slope Complexity: simple